Bank of Daniel Meyer: New York and San Francisco

-The Bank of Daniel Meyer was located at 212-214 Pine Street, San Francisco, CA. Two historically important and notable loans made by the bank include:
+The Bank of Daniel Meyer was located at 212-214 Pine Street, San Francisco, CA.

+Historically important monetary support and oversight by bank of Daniel Meyer

 (1) Important support to fellow German Jewish immigrant Mr. August Schilling: founder of the Schilling spice company, which operated out of San Francisco, California, from 1881, until 1947, when it was sold to McCormick Co., Inc., another large spice production firm.
+Meyer incorporated American Cream Tartar Company and American Tartar Company as a director in 1899, along with A. Schilling and G. Volkmann of The A. Schilling Co.

 (2) Bank of Daniel Meyer is credited with having provided a very large loan at 9% interest to the City of Bakersfield, CA, after the downtown area of wooden buildings was destroyed in the big 1889 fire.
 Insurance paid off only a fraction of the amount needed to rebuild the town at the time, and other banks and insurance companies refused to provide the remaining needed funds.
 The townspeople of Bakersfield approached Bank of Daniel Meyer to request additional funding for the rebuild.

+(3) Daniel Meyer was one of the organizers of the Bank of Central California in Fresno, California.
+Through Bank of Central California, Meyer financed the construction of the Alta, the Modesto, and the Turlock irrigation systems in the California Central Valley area, which allowed for widespread wine grape production.

+(4) Bank of Daniel Meyer funded the Marysville, CA flood control project fully 100% in 1895, underwriting the voter-approved bonds issued by the city with a $40,000 check handed to the Mayor of Marysville Mr. W.T.
+Ellis.